Expert offers practical approach to quit smoking

 Q: Do you have any suggestions for ways to cope with triggers that cause someone to crave a cigarette?

-A: It’s not uncommon for me to have someone come into my office and say, “I’m ready to quit and I’m going to exercise instead.”
+A: It’s not uncommon to have someone say, “I’m ready to quit and I’m going to exercise instead.”
 Well, if you smoke a pack a day, it’s estimated that you spend about three hours and 20 minutes on smoking or smoking-related behavior; very few people are ready to exercise that much.
 It’s important to develop a new menu of behaviors to replace smoking.
 Adjusting the daily routine is important, too.
 If you’re used to reading the morning paper with a cigarette, maybe sit in a different chair or take a shower first instead.

 Q: Finally, if people you love smoke, how do you encourage them to stop?